South Florida Bulls: Cheerleading and Dance

 The USF cheerleading program consists of two teams: a competitive co-ed team and a competitive all-girl squad, which compete at the Universal Cheerleaders Association College Nationals and perform at USF sporting events.
 Both the all-girl squad and co-ed team continually rank among the top competitive college squads in the nation.
-The co-ed team won three consecutive UCA Division I-A national championships in 2021, 2022 and 2023 and gameday in 2025.
-The all-girl squad won the national championship for the gameday event in 2023 and 2024, the Division I-A title in 2024, the 2025 USA Grand Championship, and the 2025 All-Girl World Cup.
+The co-ed team has won four UCA Division I-A national championships (including three consecutive) in 2021, 2022 and 2023, and 2026 and gameday in 2025.
+The all-girl squad won the national championship for the gameday event in 2023, 2024, and 2026, the Division I-A title in 2024, the 2025 USA Grand Championship, and the 2025 All-Girl World Cup.
 USF is one of only three schools which have won Division I-A championships in both the co-ed and all-girl categories and the only school to win all-girl championships for gameday and traditional in the same year.

 The USF Sun Dolls are an all-girl dance team that perform at all home USF football and basketball games, in addition to competing in the annual Universal Dance Association College Nationals.